Very Straightforward, Short and Non-Technical

 1 Helpful / 0 Not

-Pros: Really nice park setting, not too much pedestrian traffic (though there is some).
-Some wooded parts but not much in the way of technical forest shots.
-Hard to lose discs.
+Pros: Really nice park setting some wooded parts but not much in the way of technical forest shots other than Hole #2.

 Active disc golf community if you hunt around for it (try Facebook).
 Lots of alternative layouts to be found online and on the app.